aarav-shukla07/first-demo/README.md

 This is my first Git repo.
 Author - Aarav Shukla
 Hello Eveyone.
 While writing this from this line I am am actually learningeverything about Git and Github.
+## Development Environment
+Make sure that you have javascript available
+Run index.html in your browser